Faculty & Staff

 Hons.
 B.A.
 (Visual Art/New Media, English), BEd.
 (Visual Art, English, ESL—Intermediate Senior), MA (Applied Linguistics), OCELT (TESL Ontario)

-This is Joanna's first year at Linden.
-Joanna will be teaching Grades 6-12 Visual Art and Grade 11 Media Arts.
-She completed post-secondary studies in Visual Arts and New Media Arts at OCAD University, and has many years of experience teaching Art, as well as English and ESL.
+This is Joanna's second year at Linden.
+Joanna will be teaching Kindergarten- Grade 12 Visual Art and Grade 11 Media Arts.
+She completed post-secondary studies in Visual Arts and New Media Arts at OCAD University and has many years of experience teaching Art, as well as English and ESL.
 She is eager to inspire children and youth on their own creative journeys, using traditional and non-traditional media.
 She encourages curiosity and challenges students to find multiple routes to self-expression and to explore multiple perspectives on artists, artefacts and histories.

 Joanna can be reached at [email protected].